Suicide crisis: Nature

 Depression is a major causative factor of suicide, and individuals with depression are considered a high-risk group for suicidal behavior.
-However, suicidal behaviour is not just restricted to patients diagnosed with some form of depression.
-More than 90% of all suicides are related to a mood disorder, such as bipolar disorder, depression, or other psychiatric illnesses, such as schizophrenia.
+However, suicidal behavior is not just restricted to patients diagnosed with some form of depression.
+More than 90% of all suicides are related to a mood disorder, such as bipolar disorder, depression, addiction, PTSD, or other psychiatric illnesses, such as schizophrenia.
 The deeper the depression, the greater the risk, often manifested in feelings or expressions of apathy, helplessness, hopelessness, or worthlessness.

 Suicide is often committed in response to a cause of depression, such as the cessation of a romantic relationship, serious illness or injury (like the loss of a limb or blindness), the death of a loved one, financial problems or poverty, guilt or fear of getting caught for something the person did, drug abuse, old age, concerns with gender identity, among others.

-In 2006, WHO conducted a study on suicide around the world.
-The results in Canada showed that 80-90% of attempts failed (an estimation, due to the complications of predicting attempted suicide).
-90% of failed suicides investigated led to hospitalizations.
-12% of attempts were in hospitals.